 Except for a recently enacted reward system offering minor creature comforts to cooperative detainees, there is a lack of major incentives which could encourage detainees to provide more information.
 Major incentives are greatly needed.
-Recently, investigators were successful in retrieving valuable information and (5) cooperation from some detainees after they were provided with guarantees of judicial leniency.
+Recently, investigators from Italy were successful in retrieving valuable information and cooperation from some detainees after they were provided with guarantees of judicial leniency.

-In addition to a review of interrogation strategies the FBIHQ representatives wish to discuss with the Commanding General the following issues b1
+In addition to reviewing interrogation strategies, the FBIHQ representatives wish to discuss with the Commanding General the following issues:

-- 1 Projected long term FB1 Agent and Professional Support presence in support of JTF GTMO mission - 2 FBI continued technical support - 3 DOJ prosecutorial interest in GTMO detainees
+- 1. Projected long term FBI Agent and Professional Support presence in support of JTF GTMO mission - 2.
+FBI continued technical support - 3.
+DOJ prosecutorial interest in GTMO detainees